pgpbpadilla/pgpbpadilla.github.io/_drafts/spring-jpa-repository.liquid.md

 ---
 layout: post.liquid
-title:  "Repository?"
+title:  "Spring repositories"
 date: 2021-02-16 21:44
 tags: repository ddd dao
 categories: [programming, java, spring-framework]
 permalink: /spring-repository
 ---
-The Spring framework provides a `@Repository` annotation and a `Repository` interface.
+The Spring framework provides the `@Repository` annotation and the `Repository` interface.
 Although related and a bit confusing initially, they perform distinct tasks.

 The Java annotation is meant only as meta-data for the annotated class and imposes